eBay/digital-signature-verification-ebay-api/README.md

 ```
 sig1=("content-digest" "signature-key" "@method" "@path" "@authority");created=1658272908
 ```

-(The value of “created” is replaced with the current unix timestamp when creating the signature)
+NOTE: The value assigned to the parameter created is the Unix timestamp when the signature is first created.

 If no payload is included in the HTTP message, the header would be:
 ```
 sig1=("signature-key" "@method" "@path" "@authority");created=1658272908
 ```

-### Signature Headers
+### Signature Header

 The value of the Signature header is created as specified in [section 3.1 of the above IETF draft](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-11.html#section-3.1).

-Depending on the used cipher, either of the following two sections applies:
+Depending on the cipher used, either of the following two sections applies:

 - [RSASSA-PKCS1-v1_5 using SHA-256](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-11.html#section-3.3.2)
 - [EdDSA using curve edwards25519](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-11.html#section-3.3.5)

-The test keys in this document are the same used in the IETF draft.
+The test keys in this document are the same as those used in the IETF draft.

 ## How to Test the Signature Mechanism

 eBay will soon provide testing capabilities on our Sandbox environment.
 We will send out communication once that is available.
 In the meantime, we provide a Docker container with a web server that allows external developers to test their signature creation.
-This process is described in the following.
+This process is described in the following sections.

-### Key Material
+### Key Information

 Developers will be issued a private key, as well as a public key in the form of a JWE.
 Downloading the keys will be available from the developer portal after logging in.
 The download feature is currently not yet available, and we will send out communication once this is ready.
-In the meantime, we provide test keys below (the below samples also include the public key in PEM format, but they aren't needed for signature creation).
+In the meantime, we have provided test keys below.

+NOTE: The following samples include public keys in PEM format.
+However, they are not required for signature creation.

 The recommended signature cipher is “Ed25519” (Edwards Curve).
 As a fallback – in case an external developer's code framework doesn’t support this cipher – we also accept RSA.
 Ed25519 uses much shorter keys and will decrease the header size, which is why it is preferred over RSA.

 The following test keys can be used (Note: They are the same as the sample keys from the above cited IETF drafts):